szarnyasg/duckdb-web/_posts/2024-10-09-analyzing-open-government-data-with-duckplyr.md

     TRY_CAST(data.count AS INTEGER) AS count_
 ```

-The data set contains various totals, so we remove them before proceeding:
+The dataset contains various totals, so we remove them before proceeding:

 ```sql
 WHERE count_ > 0